Rebranding @ Babbel - Redesign Phase 2

 1 - Definition of goals and scope

-We were hoping to update the main platform in about 4 months, which represented big stress for my team, since we owned the key features of the app (the home tab and the learning plan).
+Babbel hoped to update the main platform in about 4 months, which represented big stress for my team, since we owned the key features of the app.
 It was agreed that the focus would be only on mobile for the first release and that flows wouldn't be altered.
 Our main goals were then:

 a) Replace basic tokens with new ones.
 Namely, fonts, colors, spacing, shapes, and so on...;